Check Blood Pressure Online (Best of Entering Your Reading)

 You may need to measure your arm and choose a monitor that comes within the right size.
 A monitor that measures vital signs in your arm is suggested for many people.
 Blood pressure monitors used on the wrist aren’t as reliable as people who use arm cuffs.

-Wrist monitors should be used only by people that can’t use arm cuffs for physical reasons.
+Wrist monitors should be used only by people who can’t use arm cuffs for physical reasons.
 And devices that use finger monitors aren’t recommended in the least .footnote1

 Check your blood pressure cuff often.
 Make sure all of the parts of your monitor are in good condition.
 Even a little hole or crack within the tubing can cause inaccurate results.